-The Denali Visitor Center is at 1756 feet above average sea level, the Eielson Visitor Center is at 3733 feet, Polychrome Overlook is at 3700 feet, the Wonder Lake Campground is at 2,055 feet, and the summit of Mount Denali is at 20,310.
+The Denali Visitor Center is at 1,746 feet above average sea level, the Eielson Visitor Center is at 3,733 feet above average sea level, Polychrome Overlook is at 3,700 feet above average sea level, the Wonder Lake Campground is at 2,055 feet above average sea level, and the summit of Mount Denali is at 20,310.
 It is the highest point in North America.

 Webcams to View the Weather

 Summer visitors to Denali hope to catch a glimpse of the mountain through the clouds and most are disappointed.
 The National Park Service maintains several webcams that can show you the current conditions.
-These include the Alipin Tundra webcam on the shoulder of Mount Healy, and the visibility webcam at Wonder Lake.
+These include the Alpine Tundra webcam on the shoulder of Mount Healy and the visibility webcam at Wonder Lake.